alugowski/fast_matrix_market/python/README.md

 Fast and full-featured Matrix Market file I/O package for Python.

-Fastest way to read and write any Matrix Market `.mtx` file into a SciPy sparse matrix, sparse coordinate (triplet) arrays, or dense ndarray.
+Fastest way to read and write any Matrix Market `.mtx` file into a SciPy sparse matrix, sparse coordinate (triplet) `ndarray`s, or a dense `ndarray`.

 Implemented as a Python binding of the C++ [fast_matrix_market](https://github.com/alugowski/fast_matrix_market) library.